ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - cpu cache is flushed
     - TLB(translation lookaside buffer) is flushed
     - process control block is changed
+### CONDITIONAL VARIABLES
+- conceptually a wait queue of threads, waiting for some event
+- often waiting for a mutex to release, and notified/awakened when that happens
 ### MUTEX
 - mutexes are generally implement with atomics at the low-level in order to aquire locks
     - https://en.wikipedia.org/wiki/Read%E2%80%93modify%E2%80%93write
 - spin locks implementation is where thread will loop constantly to check if lock is unlocked, a type of busy waiting
+- many mutex implementations will put a thread waiting for a lock to sleep
+#### FUTEX
-- FUTEX (Fast Userspace Mutex) - kernel sys call used to create a lock
+- Fast Userspace Mutex - kernel sys call used to create a lock
 - a kernel space wait queue attached to atomic integer in userspace
+    - userspace allows process to avoid sys calls and is faster
 - thread/processes go on kernel wait queue based on userspace value checking of the atomic integer
 - linux kernel supports it since 2003 in ver 2.6.x, windows8 and winserver2012 with WaitOnAddress, openBSD in 2016
+- often used to implement conditional variables
+### DEADLOCKS
 - https://en.wikipedia.org/wiki/Wait-for_graph - technique to prevent deadlocks
     - a entity tracks shared resources and what entities want/hold them
     - every entity checks the graph before trying to aquire resources, graph detects if entity's request would cause a deadlock